sunalex20/Data-Science-Beginner-Projects/README.md

 *Mac/Linux:*
 Your terminal should already be open.
 Type command-t to open a new tab.
 Type `conda install -c conda-forge wordcloud` to download wordcloud.
 You will be asked whether you want to proceed or not.
 Type `y` for yes.
 Once that is done, type `conda install -c conda-forge textblob` to download textblob and `y` to proceed, and type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.

-**above setup instructions taken from Alice Wong @ https://github.com/adashofdata/nlp-in-python-tutorial
+**above setup instructions credit belongs to Alice Wong @ https://github.com/adashofdata/nlp-in-python-tutorial